 Selecting a Macro

-After executing the macro button from the ribbon, design view will open.
+After executing the macro button from the ribbon, the design view will open.
 To choose a macro, you’ll want to click on the down arrow next to the blank field to show a list of available macro objects.
 For the sake of simplicity, the example in this article will show a simple user interface macro as an example.
-Select message box from the drop down to show its options.
+Select message box from the drop-down to show its options.

 The Macro Tab